 4. Threatens to do it if you don't call immediately or pay the amount due.

-But…this CP504 letter doesn’t contain any language telling you that you have the right to appeal.
+But…this CP504 letter doesn't contain any language telling you that you have the right to appeal with included appeal documents.

 The IRS knows most people with tax debt aren't aware of their due process rights when it comes to tax collection.
 It hopes that by sending the CP504 letter first…you will respond out of fear and work out a deal that put's it at an advantage and then…ignore the LT11 letter when it comes removing your ability to discuss your situation with IRS appeals.